Lost, Delayed and Damaged Luggage - Tips You Need to Know Before You Fly

 Embellish your bag: Whether you buy a colorful handle wrap or just add a few stripes of bright duct tape, making yours different from the others could draw the attention of a not-so-motivated airline employee.
 Another option is to purchase a bag that's not black or navy (like the overwhelming majority), making it easier to spot in a roomful of luggage.

-Here are a few luggage tips that might help you if your luggage is lost, delayed, damaged, or stolen while in the airlines possession
+Tips if your luggage is lost, delayed, damaged, or stolen while in the airlines' possession

 Put your name on the outside and inside of your bags.
 Even better, put a copy of your itinerary in each checked bag so the airline can locate you.